-What does disruption look like in 2019?
+What does disruption in the fashion industry look like in 2019?

 Disruption (n): an interruption in the usual way that a system, process or event works

 Innovation and disruption are similar in that they are both makers and builders.
 Disruption takes a left turn by literally uprooting and changing how we think, behave, do business, learn and go about our day-to-day.
 Harvard Business School professor and disruption guru Clayton Christensen says that a disruption displaces an existing market, industry, or technology and produces something new and more efficient and worthwhile.
 It is at once destructive and creative (via Forbes).

 The nature of a start-up is to be both innovative and disruptive – so who are the individuals that really power these businesses and ideas that interrupt the status quo?
 Who are the change-makers, the trailblazers, the pioneers?
 Sitting down with Erin Forwood, creator and director of the Limited Collective, we have a chat about her label, entrepreneurship and what it takes to be ‘successful’.